abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

 ![Swagger](./images/automapper.png)

+Automapper is a .NET library that automates object-to-object mapping.
+ABP provides abstractions for object-to-object mapping and has an integration package to use [AutoMapper](http://automapper.org/) as the object mapper.

-Automapper is a .net library that automates object to object mapping.
-The implementation of Automapper is quite simple.
-In this chapter I will show you how to use the Automapper library in an ABP-based application.
+In this chapter, I will show you how to use the AutoMapper library in an ABP-based application.
 For this reason, I assume that you already have an ABP-based application created.
 If you have not yet created an ABP-based application, please follow the [Getting Started documentation](https://docs.abp.io/en/abp/latest/Getting-Started-Create-Solution?UI=MVC&DB=EF&Tiered=No).

 Create a domain entity similar to this one: